matt77hias/MAGE-v0/meta/code-guidelines.md

 ### Excplicit constructors
 Prefer `explicit` (non-default, non-copy, non-move) constructors (independent of the number of arguments).

-Prefer inheritance with `explicit` child constructors over typedefs to force explicit type conversion between aliases.
+Prefer inheritance with `explicit` child constructors over type definitions/aliases to force explicit type conversion between aliases.

 ### Implicitly defined member methods
 Do not use implicitly defined (i.e. compiler generated) member methods.
 Always declare and define (with `= default`/`= delete` if possible) the following member methods: